Overview

 3. Create a world-class Visitor Center and Museum to tell the full history of the site

-The restoration of the Church and Long Barrack is progressing as planned and we unveiled the 18-Pounder Losoya House Exhibit in the southwest corner of Alamo Plaza along with the Palisade Exhibit, allowing visitors to better understand the original footprint of the Alamo as it was both during the Mission era as well as the Battle of 1836.
+The restoration of the Church and Long Barrack is progressing as planned and we unveiled the 18-Pounder Losoya House Exhibit in the southwest corner of Alamo Plaza along with the Palisade Exhibit and Mission Gate and Lunette, allowing visitors to better understand the original footprint of the Alamo as it was both during the Mission era as well as the Battle of 1836.
 The new 24,000 square-foot Alamo Exhibit at the Ralston Family Collections Center opened to the public on Friday, March 3, 2023, representing the first new construction on the Alamo grounds since the 1950s.
 It houses all of the Alamo artifacts, Alamo Collection, and Phil Collins Collection under one roof.
 It also features an exhibit space that will serve as museum until the proposed Visitor Center and Museum can be built.
 Plans for the opening of a state-of-the-art Alamo Visitor Center and Museum are on track for a 2027 grand opening.

 Learn More